 There will also be an enclosed courtyard outside in the style of a summer Italian garden allowing customers to enjoy their wine al fresco.

 Selections of fine Italian foods – such as cheeses, marinated vegetables, olives, salamis, cured meats – will be served to perfectly complement the wines on offer.

 Another distinguishing feature will be the Divino Enoteca wine education room, a 14-seater private room that can host wine tasting sessions under the guidance of top wine experts and provide an excellent location for private parties, business events or special occasions.
 The private room will also host wine tasting sessions and wine education courses.

 Divino Enoteca, located in Merchant Street in Edinburgh’s Grassmarket area, is scheduled to open in early August.

-Press release issued on behalf of Divino Enoteca by public relations agency the Holyrood Partnership.
+Press release issued on behalf of Divino Enoteca by public relations agency the Holyrood PR.

 Thursday, February 14th, 2019